tinuwalther/PSXiDiag/README.md

 ## Markdown Class Diagram

-Build a simple Class Diagram from an object of VMware ESXiHosts as Markdown-File.
+Build a simple Class Diagram from an object-array of VMware ESXiHosts as Markdown-File.

 ![Markdown-PsMwaDiagram](./img/PsMwaDiagram-md.png)